1And is thy love so wondrous fair?

 2Hath she Hersilia’s

-shining hair; 3Juno’s count’nance; Pallas’s eye
+shining hair; 3Juno’s count’nance; Pallas’s eye,

 , 5In love’s story dost thou find